Bridge House College: Ranking and results

 Bridge House College has been ranked among Top schools for the Cambridge A Level Programme in Nigeria as published by Edusko, Infoguidenigeria and LegitNG.

 In 2019, over 70% of enrolled students achieved A*-B grades in the May/June 2019 Cambridge A level results.

 With the Cambridge A level programme, students can get admitted into Second year in all universities in Nigeria.

 Outstanding Cambridge Learners Award Nigeria

-At the inaugural British Council Recognition and outstanding Cambridge Learners Awards, Nigeria which held in Lagos in 2017, four Bridge House students came out Top in Nigeria in 4 subjects; physics (International AS Level), business (International A Level), Economics (International A Level) and physics (International A Level).
+At the inaugural British Council Recognition and outstanding Cambridge Learners Award Nigeria, which held in Lagos in 2017, four Bridge House students came out Top in Nigeria in 4 subjects; physics (International AS Level), business (International A Level), Economics (International A Level) and physics (International A Level).

 The Outstanding Cambridge Learner Awards is an annual event organised by the British Council which celebrates the outstanding performance and success of students taking the Cambridge International Examinations in over 40 countries around the world.